alevchuk/minibank/README.md

   * don't miss the ":u" at the end
   * The whole line should look similar to this `usb-storage.quirks=0781:558c:u,04e8:61f5:u dwc_otg.lpm_enable=0 console=serial0,115200 console=tty1 root=PARTUUID=3acd0083-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait`
 6. Reboot
 7. Check `dmesg | less`.
-Seach for "UAS", by typing "/UAS" and pressing "n" to go to next one.
-There should be 2 "UAS is ignored" messages for each USB debvice.
+Search for "UAS", by typing "/UAS" and pressing "n" to go to next one.
+There should be 2 "UAS is ignored" messages for each USB device.
 They look like this:
 ```
 [    1.617927] usb 2-1: UAS is ignored for this device, using usb-storage instead
 [    1.618064] usb 2-1: UAS is ignored for this device, using usb-storage instead